watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 # Introduction

-SFC enhances network functionality by providing various use cases, including security services such as FW, IPS/IDS, NAT services, and at the L7 level, features like DPI and remote video production through packet payload editing."
+SFC enhances network functionality by providing various use cases, including security services such as FW, IPS/IDS, NAT services, and at the L7 level, features like DPI and remote video production through packet payload editing.

 In the current SRv6 architecture, SR Proxy {{!I-D.draft-ietf-spring-sr-service-programming}} is used for SFC, but it faces two key issues:

-* Geographic Constraints: It cannot deploy network service functions in desired locations.
+* Geographic Constraints: It is incapable of deploying network service functions in desired or specific locations.
-* Decreased Forwarding Efficiency: It necessitates unnecessarily long paths, leading to reduced efficiency.
+* Decreased Forwarding Efficiency: The service function chain cannot be established along the shortest path, resulting in reduced forwarding efficiency.

-End.AN is an SRv6 behavior targeted at SR-aware functions, enabling a node to process SRv6 natively and apply network service functions.
+End.AN is an SRv6 Endpoint behavior targeting at an SR-aware network service function, and enabling a node to process SRv6 natively and apply network service functions.
 This allows for the provision of network service functions at geographically optimal locations, achieving SFC on the best path.
 It also enables the utilization of available resources and the possibility for routers themselves to provide network service functions.

 This document describes a framework for In-network SFC using SRv6-based methods, covering both the data plane and control plane.
-The generic SFC architecture is covered in {{!RFC7665}}, while the SFC architecture based on Segment Routing are covered in {{!I-D.draft-li-spring-sr-sfc-control-plane-framework}}, and therefore outside the scope of this document.
+The generic SFC architecture is covered in {{!RFC7665}}, while the SFC architecture based on Segment Routing is covered in {{!I-D.draft-li-spring-sr-sfc-control-plane-framework}}, and therefore outside the scope of this document.

 # Terminology
 This document leverages the terminology proposed in {{!RFC8402}}, {{!RFC8660}}, {{!RFC8754}}, {{!RFC8986}} and {{!RFC9256}}.
 It also introduces the following new terms.